brentlintner/linus/TRACKER.md

     * Bug: Add file metadata start to incomplete file block?
     * Refresh should run $compact first so it "prunes all files in the conversation history"

+* Config File
     * Allow using a specific model depending on project (use a .linrc file?)

+* File Split / EOF Handling
+    * When adding parts only look for a single \n after metadata header (so we don't lose indentation)
+    * Always add a trailing newline to files only if the existing one does, else always remove it

 * Prompt Issues
     * Still has trouble refactoring when it's all in a file and very related (i.e. a method)
+    * Ensure files in the initial file references section are back to back (no newline between parts, like llm does)
     * Still has trouble waiting for confirmation or not waiting even
         * i.e. if it's vague or unclear, like "sounds good about this part of your solution", or "let's do this" or "let's try that"
         * modify the last instruction to say if my last message was a confirmation, then you can proeeced, else wait for confirmation